 In this Act—

-“palliative care” means care which is delivered so as to seek to improve the quality of life of people and those important to them facing the problems associated with life-limiting illness or at the end of life, through the prevention and relief of suffering by means of early identification, assessment, treatment and management of pain and other problems whether physical, psychological, social or spiritual;
+“palliative care” means care which is delivered to seek to improve the quality of life of persons with life-limiting illness or approaching the end of life, through the prevention and relief of suffering by means of early identification, assessment, treatment and management of pain and other problems whether physical, psychological, social or spiritual;

-“specialist palliative care services” means care services provided by professionals who have undergone specialist training in palliative care and who are members of a specialist palliative care team which includes specialists in palliative medicine, palliative nursing and allied health professionals.
+“specialist palliative care services” means care services provided by multi-disciplinary teams of specialists in palliative medicine, palliative nursing and allied health professionals who have undergone specialist training in palliative care;

 (1) This Act extends to England only.